Cooper81/FHEM-Docker/README.md

 ## Defaults

 - FHEM-WEB: 8083 (8084 and 8085 have been deleted)
-- mySQL-User: fhemuser
+- mySQL-User: dennis
-- mySQL-Password: 2jRHnEi3WuNSQAcX7
+- mySQL-Password: fhem
-- Homekit-Pairing-Code: 012-34-567